 - Eat properly, especially if you are breastfeeding.
 Taking care of yourself after delivery is just as important as taking care of your newborn.
-As you heal and adjust to being a mom, you should maintain a balanced diet, get plenty of rest and carefully increase your amount of exercise.
-If you are breastfeeding, eating properly is important for your baby’s health, too.
+As you heal and adjust to life after childbirth, you should maintain a balanced diet, get plenty of rest and carefully increase your amount of exercise.

+If you feel overwhelmed, you are not alone.
 Because we care about your well-being long after you leave the hospital, we will complete a routine postpartum depression screening before you head home.
-Read more about what to expect during the postpartum period.

-Got questions?
-We’ve got answers!
-Free support groups, staffed by experts in postpartum and baby care, are available to help moms “Journey through Parenthood.”
+The following support groups, staffed by experts in postpartum and baby care, are available to help moms and dads “Journey through Parenthood.”

-This free peer support and caring group is for new mothers suffering from pregnancy and postpartum mood challenges.
+- Build Your Village, a Perinatal Mood Support Group: This peer support group is for new mothers suffering from pregnancy and postpartum mood challenges.
 The group is facilitated by an RN trained by Postpartum Support International and The Postpartum Resource Center of Kansas.
-For more information and to confirm attendance, call 785-505-3081.